theriley106/BabelPoetry/README.md

 Hypothetically speaking, if we had a large enough dataset of text and the computing power required, we could use transfer learning to *fine-tune* the GPT-2 model to create poetry.

 Machine learning models are trained on large datasets of previous work and the models are able to create new pieces that are directly influenced by prior work.
-In a sense this is removing (or at least heavily abstracting away) the poet away from the poetry, but from my perspective this is actually synthesizing the ideas and style of thousands of other poets to create something new.

 ## What is it

+The goal of this project was to train a machine learning model on thousands of pieces of poetry to generate new *meaningful* poetry that's impossible to differentiate from the work of a human.

+In a sense this idea of using AI to generate poetry is removing (or at least heavily abstracting away) the poet away from the poetry, but from my perspective this is actually synthesizing the ideas and style of thousands of other poets to create something new.

 ## How It's Made